SAPH1TE/SAPH1TE/README.md

   =====================
          WELCOME!
   =====================
-  - For anyone reading the code: Shoutout 2 u!
+  - shoutout to anyone reading and peeking at the code
   - This took a while 'cause GitHub blocks some CSS workarounds in markdown files which i have attempted heavily.
   - But i would say it paid off...
   - Wanna collab, vibe, or talk?
 Discord’s open: **@saph1te**